Dgichaba/Library_API/README.md

 ## Support and contact details
 If you run into any issue or have questions, ideas or concerns, kindly reach me through the contacts provided or feel free to make a contribution to the code.
 ## Contact information
-XXXXXXXXXXXXXXXXXXXXXX
+timamwanashifa@gmail.com
 ## List of contributors
-Tima Mwanashifa Ali - XXXXXXXXXXXXXXXXXXXXXXXXX
+Tima Mwanashifa Ali - Create github repository, project folders, database , POST operations and deploy project.
-Sydney Waithaka Wanjohi -XXXXXXXXXXXXXXXXxXXXXX Dorothy Cherotich Gichaba- XXXXXXXXXXXXXXXXXXXX
-Evans Ocholla Oloo -XXXXXXXXXXXXXXXXXXXXXXXXXXX
+Sydney Waithaka Wanjohi - Create GET operations and deploy project Dorothy Cherotich Gichaba- Create DELETE operations and deploy project Evans Ocholla Oloo -Create UPDATE operations and deploy project
 ## Link to live site
 XXXXXXXXXXX
 ## Licence Information